Free Notebook Usage

 API Usage: Maximum 60 requests per minute, maximum 1GB data transfer per day, maximum 5 concurrent requests.

-Collaboration Features: Maximum 3 people can view, can only share read-only versions, can add comments, only keeps the latest 5 versions.
+Collaboration Features: Maximum 3 people can view, only read-only sharing is supported, comments can be added, only the latest 5 versions are kept.

 Getting Started